webwarrior-ws/dotdevelop/README.md

 It was refactored to compile / run again on linux.
 Other platforms will follow.

-Missing: currently the Git-Addin fails to compile on most plattforms.

 **Contributors**

 to hack around, get a compiling copy as follows: